Inbibo/shift_docs/docs/integration_resources/software/resolve.md

 ```

 >[!NOTE]
-> If the paths are added in the system or in the environment before opening Resolve, then the code to append the path to the system won't be required.
+> If the paths are added to the environment before opening Resolve, then the code to append the Shift installation folders to the **PATH** will not be required.

-With this file saved, Resolve will show a Shift menu that can be executed to open the Shift UI inside Davinci Resolve.
+With this file saved, Resolve will show a Shift menu that can be clicked on to open the Shift UI inside Davinci Resolve.

 <figure>
       <img src="images/resolve_shift_menu.png" alt="Shift Menu">